Direct data-driven interpolation and approximation of linear parameter-varying system trajectories: LPV data-driven interpolation

 with $M=M^\top\in\mb{R}^{\nIdg\times\nIdg}$ a positive definite weighting matrix.
 Let the columns of $\mc{B}_{\tilde{p}}$ form a basis for $\mr{image}\left(\mc{H}_L(\ddict{w}_{[1,\Nd]})\meu{N}_{\tilde p}\right)$.
 Then, the solution of~\eqref{eq:approx} with~\eqref{eq:weighted2norm} can be written explicitly as:

-\end{remark} \begin{remark} It is also possible to relax Condition~\ref{con:int:repr} in terms of considering noisy data-dictionaries, i.e., the case where $\dataset\notin\Bfint{}{[1,\Nd]}$.
+\end{remark} \begin{remark} It is also possible to relax Condition~\ref{con:int:repr} in terms of considering noisy data-dictionaries, i.e., the case where {Assumption~\ref{ass:noise} does not hold and thus} $\dataset\notin\Bfint{}{[1,\Nd]}$.
 This is handled in~\cite{markovsky2022data} by employing an $\ell_1$-norm regularization on~$g$ in the first step of Algorithm~\ref{alg:interp}.
-This relaxation is generally referred to as the LASSO regression~\cite{tibshirani1996regression}.
+This relaxation is generally referred to as the Lasso regression~\cite{tibshirani1996regression}.
 Similar modifications may also work for the LPV case.
 However, these are largely still heuristic and further work should be done to achieve systematic noise handling for LTI and LPV systems. \end{remark} \begin{remark} We want to emphasize that the solution for the interpolation problem is directly applicable for LPV systems that are an embedding of a nonlinear system.
 To achieve this, we require a so-called \emph{scheduling map} $\psi:\mb{W}\to\mb{P}$ that maps the nonlinearities of the nonlinear system to the measurable scheduling signal $p$, see~\cite{verhoek2024encyclo} for further details on the embedding procedure.
 Through this scheduling map, we can apply iterative sequential quadratic programming methods~\cite{hespe2021convergence}, or nonlinear optimization methods to solve Algorithm~\ref{alg:interp} for nonlinear systems.
 The details of these interesting approaches, however, will not be discussed further, as they are outside of the scope of this paper. \end{remark} \begin{remark} The interpolation problem does not impose \emph{which} points are given.
 This means that we can also pose it, for example, as an (open-loop) control problem, where~$w_{\Idg}$ contains an initial trajectory and desired way points that the output of the system must reach.
 Moreover, due to the elegant formulation of Algorithm~\ref{alg:interp}, we can easily add constraints to the problem and arrive at a fully data-driven trajectory planning algorithm with the LPV data-driven interpolation problem at its core.
-We will demonstrate this control problem in the next section. \end{remark}
+We will demonstrate the efficiency of the proposed solution in solving such a control problem in the next section. \end{remark}